 Advertising opportunities to diverse constituencies is a simple but effective means of growing a diverse pool of applicants.
 Identifying diverse constituencies in the library profession can be fairly simple.
 These constituencies can be important partners for all future recruitment efforts.

-The American Library Association is affiliated with five independent associations of ethnic librarians.
-Each of these associations facilitates a process for sharing open job opportunities with their memberships—posting to their discussion lists, managing a web page with job opportunities, etc. Review the list of associations of ethnic librarians to find contact information.
+The American Library Association is affiliated with five independent associations of ethnic library workers.
+Each of these associations facilitates a process for sharing open job opportunities with their memberships—posting to their discussion lists, managing a web page with job opportunities, etc. Review the list of ALA affiliates to find contact information.

-The American Library Association’s Gay, Lesbian, Bisexual and Transgender Round Table (GLBTRT) has a large and diverse membership who bring with them professional skills and the unique experience of being an LGBT person.
-Visit the GLBTRT website for more information on sharing opportunities with their membership.
+The American Library Association’s Rainbow Roundtable has a large and diverse membership who bring with them professional skills and the unique experience of being an LGBTQIA+ person.
+Visit the RainbowRT website for more information on sharing opportunities with their membership.

-There are several local and national diversity recruitment initiatives which have successfully recruited new professionals into librarianship.
+There are several local and national diversity recruitment initiatives that have successfully recruited new professionals into librarianship.
 These recruitment programs often facilitate active discussion lists for their programs’ alumni.
-The Institute of Museum and Library Services, a source of funding for many of the nation’s largest diversity recruitment initiatives, maintains a directory of funded programs which can be searched for “Master’s Level” programs.
+The Institute of Museum and Library Services, a source of funding for many of the nation’s largest diversity recruitment initiatives, maintains a directory of funded programs that can be searched for “Master’s Level” programs.

-The Office for Diversity administers the Spectrum Scholarship Program, which has provided over 730 scholarships to diverse individuals pursuing a Masters in library and information science.
+ALA administers the Spectrum Scholarship Program, which has provided over 1,000 scholarships to individuals from racial and ethnic underrepresented groups pursuing a Masters in Library and Information Science.
 Like other recruitment programs, Spectrum maintains a discussion list of both alumni and current scholars.
 Job opportunities may be posted to the discussion list by sending announcements to email@example.com.

-Simple acts like being responsive to applicants who seek information about the position and providing all applicants with an acknowledgement of the receipt of their application can help to maintain respect and breed good will.
+Simple acts like being responsive to applicants who seek information about the position and providing all applicants with an acknowledgment of the receipt of their application can help to maintain respect and breed goodwill.
 Even for applicants who may not ultimately be selected, creating a courteous and respectful experience may encourage their future application for a position better suited to their skills.